The Lean Language Reference

 (l : List α) : List α

 Pads l : List α on the right with repeated occurrences of a : α until it is of length n.
-If l is initially larger than n, just return l.
+If l already has at least n elements, it is returned unmodified.

 🔗def